JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 ### Evidence

 I completed the Professional Networking module by identifying networking strategies, building LinkedIn connections, and practicing elevator pitches.
-I explored the value of professional relationships for career growth.
+I explored and researched the value professional relationships and the effect it has on career growth.

 ### Reflection – STAR Technique